The Risks of Dabbing Cannabis: Shatter, Wax, Dab Drug

 While Marijuana flower can have medicinal effects for some, Shatter can be more dangerous or risky to use.
 Shatter and other concentrates sometimes contain remnants of Butane or other solvents used in the manufacturing process, which are toxic.

-Shatter and dab wax make people very high, very quickly, due to the increased levels of THC, which can result in overwhelming paranoia, anxiety and drug-induced psychosis.
+Shatter and dab wax make people very high, very quickly, due to the increased levels of THC, which can result in greening out, overwhelming paranoia, anxiety and drug-induced psychosis.

 All forms of marijuana create a tolerance to the drug, causing people to use more to get the desired effect.
 The same goes for Shatter or wax, but because the concentration is so much higher, people can be putting their health at risk when taking cannabinoids in such potent doses.